Product Information

 Increased productivity

 With SimpList, far less time is spent moving between options and typing in object names, and much more time is spent doing actual productive work.
-Customer feedback shows that SimpList saves about 4 hours per week per user, or roughly 5 weeks per year.
-If the cost of hiring an employee is $1,000 a week, this means SimpList saves approximately $5,000 per year per employee, or roughly half a million dollars a year for every 100 employees.
+Customer feedback shows SimpList saves about 4 hours per week per user, or roughly 5 weeks per year.
+If the cost of hiring an employee is $1,000 a week, SimpList saves approximately $5,000 per year per employee, or roughly half a million dollars a year for every 100 employees.

 Reduced training costs